jksolbakken/UserAgentSpoofer/README.md

 # UserAgentSpoofer

-Chrome plugin that lets you reload a page with another UserAgent header
+Chrome extension that lets you reload a page with another UserAgent header